Think Before You Code: Dual Reasoning for the NLSafety-Utility Trade-Off in LLM Code Generation: Evaluation

 \begin{findings} \textbf{Finding 4:} SAP brings only limited benefit, whereas DR consistently achieves the strongest improvements, indicating that a structured prompting design that explicitly guides both safety checking and code generation is substantially more effective than generic reasoning or a short safety reminder. \end{findings}

 Figure~\ref{fig:scatter_humaneval} visualizes the \sulower{} trade-off for each model and prompting strategy combination.
-The x-axis shows Pass@1 and the y-axis shows $2-\overline{OD}$, which is the linear inversion~\cite{lines1984review} of the output damage score whose distribution is between 0 to 2 as mentioned in Section~\ref{sec:bg-output-damage}, so movement toward the upper-right indicates simultaneous improvement in functional correctness and output safety.
+The x-axis shows Pass@1 and the y-axis shows $2-\overline{\mathrm{OD}}$, where 2 is the maximum output damage score (Section~\ref{sec:bg-output-damage}).
+The subtraction reverses the scale, so higher values indicate safer outputs.
+Movement toward the upper-right therefore indicates simultaneous improvement in functional correctness and output safety.
 Across both benchmarks, the solid strategy chains generally move toward DR as the most favorable endpoint.
-This pattern is especially clear on \mbppdataset-Injected, where all five models shift upward and to the right from SAP to DR, indicating that DR improves both safety and correctness at the same time.
-The same tendency is visible on \hedataset-Injected for GPT-4o-mini, Deepseek-coder:6.7b, CodeLlama:7b, and Qwen2.5-coder:7b.
-CodeGemma:7b behaves differently on \hedataset-Injected: its DR point moves sharply upward but leftward, which is consistent with our manual inspection that many outputs in this setting contain only natural language without extractable code.
+This pattern is especially clear on \mbppdataset-Injected, where \cameraready{five of the six} models shift upward and to the right from SAP to DR, indicating that DR improves both safety and correctness at the same time.
+The same tendency is visible on \hedataset-Injected for GPT-4o-mini, Deepseek-coder:6.7b, CodeLlama:7b, and Qwen2.5-coder:7b. \cameraready{On both benchmarks, GPT-5.4-mini already achieves near-ceiling Pass@1, so DR moves it mainly upward (safer) rather than to the right.} CodeGemma:7b behaves differently on \hedataset-Injected: its DR point moves sharply upward but leftward, which is consistent with our manual inspection that many outputs in this setting contain only natural language without extractable code.
 Overall, the figure shows that DR usually improves safety without forcing a corresponding loss in utility, whereas Baseline, CoT, and SAP often produce only partial movement along one dimension.

 \begin{findings} \textbf{Finding 5:} DR delivers the best \sulower{} trade-off among the evaluated prompting strategies, typically shifting model behavior toward both a safer and more functionally correct direction rather than improving only one dimension. \end{findings}